Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

 From now on, by log scheme we always mean an fs log scheme (this holds in the examples given above, assuming that in Example \ref{eg:log_str_from_open} we take $U$ to be the complement of a normal crossings divisor, and in Example \ref{eg:log_str_pt} we take $P$ a toric monoid).

-We summarise those properties of morphisms of log schemes which will be particularly important for us.
-Let $f\colon X \to Y$ be a morphism of log schemes. \begin{enumerate} \item we say $f$ is proper if the underlying morphism of schemes is proper; \item we say $f$ is log \'etale if it is \'etale-locally modelled (see \cite[Theorem 3.3.1]{oguslogbook} for details) on a morphism of toric varieties induced by a map $P \to Q$ of monoids which is injective and for which the cokernel of $P^\gp \to Q^\gp$ is finite and is of order invertible in $\ca O_X$; \item we say $f$ is log smooth if it is \'etale-locally modelled (see \cite[Theorem 3.3.1]{oguslogbook} for details) on a morphism of toric varieties induced by a map $P \to Q$ of monoids which is injective and for which the order of the torsion subgroup of the cokernel of $P^\gp \to Q^\gp$ is invertible in $\ca O_X$. \end{enumerate} \begin{remark} \begin{enumerate} \item Every log \'etale morphism is log smooth; \item A strict morphism is log \'etale if and only the underlying morphism of schemes is \'etale, and is log smooth if and only if the underlying morphism of schemes is smooth. \item Any toric morphism of toric varieties is log smooth; any birational toric morphism of toric varieties is log \'etale.
-In particular, toric blowups of toric varieties give examples of log \'etale maps which are not strict and not flat.
+We list those properties of morphisms of log schemes which will be particularly important for us.
+Let $f\colon X \to Y$ be a morphism of log schemes. \begin{enumerate} \item we say $f$ is \emph{proper} if the underlying morphism of schemes is proper; \item we say $f$ is \emph{log \'etale} if it is \'etale-locally modelled (see \cite[Theorem 3.3.1]{oguslogbook} for details) on a morphism of toric varieties induced by a map $P \to Q$ of monoids which is injective and for which the cokernel of $P^\gp \to Q^\gp$ is finite and is of order invertible in $\ca O_X$; \item we say $f$ is \emph{log smooth} if it is \'etale-locally modelled on a morphism of toric varieties induced by a map $P \to Q$ of monoids which is injective and for which the order of the torsion subgroup of the cokernel of $P^\gp \to Q^\gp$ is invertible in $\ca O_X$. \end{enumerate}